 A calorie deficit, which is required for fat loss, is also a recovery deficit.
 And if you’re not able to recover when cutting, then it’s bye bye to both strength and muscle mass.
 Both which are things I’m sure you want to avoid!

 Secondly, the fluff is removed so that you can save time and energy towards enjoying your physique outside of the gym as well.
 I strongly believe that building a great looking physique should add value to your life and not the other way around.
 Unless you’re looking to compete in bodybuilding, why else would you even build it?
+So, train minimalistically!

 So with that said, let’s get started with…